 Employees’ Rights in the Construction Industry

 The Occupational Safety and Health Act (OSHA) provides employees a number of rights when they are in the workplace.
-OSHA’s General Duty Clause places a duty upon employers to “furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees,” and also to comply with OSHA’s safety and health standards.
+OSHA’s General Duty Clause places a duty upon employers to “furnish to each of his employee’s employment and a place of employment which is free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees,” and also to comply with OSHA’s safety and health standards.

 In addition to these general duties, OSHA includes specific standards for various work-related situations, such as fall protection.
 Employers must ensure that their employees are protected from fall hazards through the use of items such as safety harnesses and personal fall arrest systems (PFAS) and they also must meet all requirements of OSHA’s fall protection subsection.